-The UC Davis School of Law's Moot Court and Appellate Advocacy programs are an important part of the King Hall experience, and virtually all students participate.
-They are also a special source of pride among the King Hall community, as the UC Davis teams consistently have excelled in competitions around the country.
-In 2009, the team from King Hall bested law students from across the globe to claim victory in the International Negotiation Competition.
+The UC Davis School of Law's Moot Court and Appellate Advocacy programs are an important part of the King Hall experience and virtually all students participate.
+They are also a special source of pride among the King Hall community, as UC Davis teams consistently have excelled in competitions around the country.
 The Moot Court and Appellate Advocacy programs include numerous competitions and tournaments.
 Such programs not only are important to a student's legal education, but showcase the academic excellence of King Hall, contributing to the school's national reputation and the value of a UC Davis J.D.